octoxalis/contextual-css/examples/tutorial/tutorial.md

 is used to close the `paragraph` class tag: it is **mandatory** for the stack processing.
 The `<!-- closing tag -->` comment is there to remind it.

+## Universal selector
+The `<uni>` tag, not defined in the HTML5 standard is used to get the behavior a the universal CSS selector.
+It can be nested inside any tag (see line 5).

 ## HTML structure

 **Contextual-CSS** is driven by the HTML structure of a page (or fragment).
 But a single HTML block can't express all the possible states of the contained tags.
 Therefore, it is sometimes necessary to duplicate a block to insert variations of the basic ruleset declarations.<br/>